gilch/hissp/docs/lissp_whirlwind_tour.rst

    Fraction(1, 2)

-   _#"Recall that Hissp-level string objects can represent arbitrary Python code.
-It's usually used for identifiers, but can be anything, even complex formulas.
+   ;; Recall that Hissp-level string objects can represent ;; arbitrary Python code.
+It's usually used for identifiers, ;; but can be anything, even complex formulas.
-   "
    #> (lambda abc
    #..  ;; Hissp may not have operators, but Python does.
    #..  .#"(-b + (b**2 - 4*a*c)**0.5)/(2*a)")